chaldea-center/chaldea/README.md

 You can download binary assets in [release](https://github.com/chaldea-center/chaldea/releases) page for Android, Windows, macOS and Linux.

 ## Dataset

-The game dataset which should be place at `res/data/dataset.zip` is maintained in another repository [chaldea-dataset](https://github.com/chaldea-center/chaldea-dataset).
+The game dataset is maintained in another repository [chaldea-dataset](https://github.com/chaldea-center/chaldea-dataset).
+And the builtin dataset should be placed at `res/data/dataset.zip`(for development).

 You can download the latest dataset from the release page then import it in app, or just check update inside app's setting page.

 Note that the dataset version defines the minimal compatible app version.
 E.g. 20210502-1.4.0 means that the dataset is created at 2021/05/02 and requires Chaldea app version >= 1.4.0

-## Troubleshooting

-**VCRUNTIME140_1.dll was not found on Windows**

-You may need to install [Microsoft Visual C++ redistributable package](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) to enable VC++ runtime support.

 ## Donation